Comparisons12 min read

 Ultimate ~$52

-Best for: Small businesses that need deep features, automation, and flexibility — especially those already in the Zoho ecosystem.
+Best for: Small businesses that need serious features, automation, and flexibility — especially those already in the Zoho ecosystem.

 Feature-by-Feature Breakdown